-As at December 31, 2021, the Corporation had drawn \$1,900 of the BDC Facility and the Corporation was in compliance with all covenants.
+As at December 31, 2022, the Corporation had drawn \$1,500 of the BDC Loan and the Corporation was in compliance with all covenants related to its BDC Loan.
+All amounts are due within 12 months, and have therefore been classified as a current liability as at December 31, 2022.